gnpar/dotfiles/Dotfiles-Readme.md

 The same as using git, but use config instead.
 So `config status/add/commit/push` as necessary.

-To see what files are in repo: `git ls-files`
+To see what files are in repo: `config ls-files`

 # Pick and choose